mavjav-edu/pcc_2e/solutions/chapter_7.md

 ## 7-5: Movie Tickets

 A movie theater charges different ticket prices depending on a person's age.
 If a person is under the age of 3, the ticket is free; if they are between 3 and 12, the ticket is $10; and if they are over age 12, the ticket is $15.
-Write a loop in which you ask users their age, and then tel them the cost of their movie ticket.
+Write a loop in which you ask users their age, and then tell them the cost of their movie ticket.

 ```python
 prompt = "How old are you?"